Metropolitan Borough of Oldham: History

 The borough is noted as one of the more unpopular amalgamations of territory created by local government reform in the 1970s.
 This being especially true of residents of the parish of Saddleworth who viewed the new arrangement as a "retrograde step".
 It had been proposed in a government White paper that the Metropolitan Borough of Oldham include the former mill town of Middleton.
 However this was given to the Metropolitan Borough of Rochdale once it was decided that Rochdale and Bury would not be merged.
 Before its creation, it was suggested that the metropolitan borough be named New Oldham, but that was rejected.
 For its first 12 years the borough had a two-tier system of local government; Oldham Council shared power with the Greater Manchester County Council.
 Since the Local Government Act 1985 Oldham Council has effectively been a unitary authority, serving as the sole executive, deliberative and legislative body responsible for local policy, setting council tax, and allocating budget in the district.
 The Metropolitan Borough of Oldham has two civil parishes and 20 electoral wards.
 Noted as one of the more unpopular amalgamations of territory created by local government reform in the 1970s, the Oldham borough underwent a £100,000 rebranding exercise in early 2008.
-The town has no listed buildings with a Grade I rating, and the borough's architecture has been described as "mediocre".
+The town has no listed buildings with a Grade I rating, the only one of the ten boroughs of Greater Manchester to do so, and the borough's architecture has been described as "mediocre".
 There have been calls for the borough to be renamed, but that possibility was dismissed during the rebranding of 2008.